AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/kpi.md

 * **Global Dimension Not Enabled**: The global dimension for this request is not enabled in this report suite
 * **Unexpected Number of Items**: Anomaly Detection algorithm returned an unexpected number of anomalies
 * **General Service Error**: General Anomaly Detection service error

+## More help on this topic

+For an API Report example that uses the page dimension and page metrics instead of date-trended data, see the [Reporting API overview](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/).